jonbiveo/CTCI-notes/chapter-notes/Ch7.md

 1. Listen - Make sure you look at every single detail in the description of the problem.
 Everything is useful to solve it.

 2. Example - Most examples don't encompass every constraint that the problem could have.
 Find special cases, and make it bigger if needed.
+Make an example that's not a special case, you want to leave enough time to at least get a base case solution.
+Once you have the base case dealt with, you can solve for the special cases.

 3. Brute Force - Get a brute force solution up and running ASAP, but don't code it yet.
 You'll optimize it later.

+4. Optimize -
+    1. Look for any unused info.
+    2. Come up with fresh examples.
+Sometimes you'll see a pattern a different way.
+    3. Solve it incorrectly.
+It might get you closer to where you need to be.
+    4. Make time vs space tradeoff.
+Storing extra state might give you better runtime.
+    5. Compute info ahead of time in the algorithm.
+    6. HASH TABLE
+    7. Find best conceivable runtime.

-4. Optimize - Optimize your brute force method with BUD.
+    Optimize your brute force method with BUD.
     - Bottlenecks
     - Unnecessary Work
     - Duplicated Work

-5. Walkthrough - Walk through your approach in detail, and speak out loud.
+5. Walk Through - Walk through your approach in detail, and speak out loud.
+Understand your algorithm thoroughly before coding.
+Understanding is important to make sure you code it properly.

 6. Implement - Write beautiful code.
 Modularize from the beginning and refactor to clean any ugly stuff up.
-KEEP TALKING
+KEEP TALKING.
+Use good, descriptive variable names.

 7. Test - Testing Order
     - Conceptual test.
 Walk through your code like a detailed code review